+Participants may not make tax-deferred and after-tax contributions in excess of 16 percent of the participant's compensation (with the exception of highly compensated employees who are subject to a lower percentage).
 Participants who will be age 50 or older by the end of a Plan year are eligible to make tax-deferred catch-up contributions up to \$5,000 and \$4,000, for 2006 and 2005, respectively.
 The aggregate contributions actually made by participants may not cause the Plan to violate limitations on such contributions set forth in the Internal Revenue Code of 1986, as amended (the "Code").
 The Code also imposes a dollar limitation on the amount of tax-deferred contributions for a calendar year.
 For 2006 and 2005, a participant's tax-deferred contribution was limited to \$15,000 and \$14,000, respectively.